-One of the great benefits to growing your own food is getting to see all those little moments.
-Those little moments that you never consider when you’re just browsing through the selection at the market.
-Those little moments from seed to harvest and everything in between, where so many interesting-and-often-surprising things unfold in the process that brings our food from the farm to the table.
-And so many of those little moments that make our food possible are brought to you by pollinators, those faithful workers whose daily bread is earned by making their way from flower to flower, and whose busy efforts have the welcome side-effect of turning flowers into abundant fruits and veggies!
+One of the great benefits to growing your own food is getting to see all those little moments that you never consider when you’re just browsing through the selection at the market.
+Many of those little moments that make our food possible are brought to you by pollinators!
+It takes an often-unseen army of faithful workers to turn all those flowers into fruits and veggies for our tables.

-Our native Maine bumblebees are great pollinators, but they don’t make a store of honey because they just don’t overwinter.
-At the end of the season, they produce a number of young queens who mate and then find a place to hibernate.
+And our native Maine bumblebees are great pollinators, too!
+They don’t store honey because they don’t overwinter.
+Instead, at the end of each season, they produce a number of young queens who mate and then find a place to hibernate.
 The original colony dies in the winter, and the new queens emerge in the spring to build an entirely new colony, every season a fresh start.
 (Read more about the wide variety of native bees from the University of Maine Cooperative Extension.)

 all kinds of crazy bugs

 Oh, so many bugs!
 On any summer blossom, a close look will reveal a swarm of activity from all kinds of bugs you’ve probably never even noticed before.
-Some are pollinators, busy about their beneficial-plant-partner responsibilities.
-Some are pests, nibbling away at leaves and stems.
-Some are on the clock, having arrived to find a mate.
-And some are hunters, ambushing all comers.
+Many of them, when you try to identify them, will simply be called “flower flies” of which there are some 900 species in North America!

 and even birds!